anotherSimpleCoder/hase/README.md

 ### About

-HASE is a web application, which helps you organize your study group by having a common pool of appointments, which everyone can put into their own individual calendar.
+HASE is a web application which helps you organize your study group by having a common pool of appointments.
+Within that, everyone can choose their dates and include them into their individual calendar.

 It is a project for the module "Programming 3" at the University of Applied Sciences Saarland and is being developed by **H**anan Ahmad Ashir, **A**msakan Bavan, **S**ophia Sarkhovska and **E**rwin Holzhauser.